Identifying CP Basis Invariants in SMEFT: Introduction

+In cases where the building blocks have trivial CP properties, distinguishing CP-odd invariants is relatively straightforward, for instance, CP-odd invariants can often be identified by the presence of an odd number of CP-odd blocks.
+However, for more general cases, particularly at higher orders, identifying the full set of independent invariants typically involves using the Hilbert series and its Plethystic Logarithm, along with constructing a linear ansatz to uncover syzygies.
+This makes the formulation and classification of basis invariants a compelling and still incomplete problem, motivating the development of more systematic approaches.

 In \cite{Darvishi:2023ckq}, we introduced a systematic and generic procedure to explicitly classify these CP basis invariants.
 This approach uses fundamental blocks which can conveniently be constructed based on the recently developed so-called Ring-diagrams.
-These blocks are constructed in the form of orthogonal trivial singlets, giving rise to the shortest possible invariants by construction.
+These blocks are created as orthogonal trivial singlets, leading to the minimal possible invariants by design.
 This method is accompanied by the Cayley-Hamilton theorem and ring sets (petals) enabling us to identify basic and joint invariants as well as defining their CP properties.
 In this formalism, with the aid of the Cayley-Hamilton theorem, a set of rules over petals is applied.
 Therefore, with petals all higher-order invariants that are not independent quantities are distinguished.
 Particularly, our approach has the following advantages: \begin{itemize} \item Facilitates the recovery of the Cayley-Hamilton theorem using petals. \item Offers a structured method for invariant classification across various theories. \item Automatically distinguishes CP-odd from CP-even basis invariants. \item Allows for the construction of CP-odd invariants from the lowest possible orders. \item Can be applied to high-rank tensors and complex structures. \end{itemize} Additionally, the minimal set of leading order CP-odd invariants is correlated to the number of phases that are expected for the sources of CP violation.

-In this paper, we explicitly apply the application of Ring-diagram in various examples in the SMEFT including higher-order operators up to dimension-$2n$ (dim-$2n$).
-Furthermore, to illustrate the CP violation due to the interference between different higher dimensions, we obtain the invariants in the SMEFT with sterile neutrino ($\nu$SMEFT)~\cite{delAguila:2008ir,Aparici:2009fh,Bhattacharya:2015vja,Liao:2016qyd,Li:2021tsq} with operators of dim-{5,6} and -7.
+In this paper, we explicitly apply the application of Ring-diagram in various examples in the SMEFT framework.
+Furthermore, to illustrate CP violation arising from the interference between operators of different dimensions, we derive the invariants in the SMEFT extended with a sterile neutrino ($\nu$SMEFT)~\cite{delAguila:2008ir,Aparici:2009fh,Bhattacharya:2015vja,Liao:2016qyd,Li:2021tsq}, including operators of dimensions 5, 6, and 7, as well as in a representative Type-I seesaw model.